DakshChawla12/Decora/README.md

 - Ensure proper request body formatting for `POST` and `PATCH` methods.
 - Verify the responses and database updates.

-## Contributing
-Feel free to fork this project, make enhancements, and submit a pull request.

 ## License
 This project is licensed under the MIT License.